NancyHof/documentation/software.md

 # Software

-TERRA-REF uses a suite of databases and software components that are described below.
+TERRA-REF uses a suite of databases and software to automate the analysis of sensor data to produce plant and plot level traits / phenotypes, store and provide access to data.

 ![](.gitbook/assets/terraref-pipeline-simple-v4.jpg)